knpuniversity/symfony4/knpu/ep1-stellar/css-assets.md

 Even astronauts - who *generally* spend their time staring into the black absyss - demand a site that is *less* ugly than this!
 Let's fix that!

-If you download the course code from this page, inside the zip file, you'll find a `start/` directory.
+If you download the course code from the page that you're watching this video on right now, inside the zip file, you'll find a `start/` directory.
 And inside *that*, you'll see the same `tutorial/` directory that I have here.
 And inside *that*...
 I've created a new `base.html.twig`.
 Copy that and overwrite our version in `templates/`.

 On a technical level, this is basically the same as before: it has the same blocks:
 `title` `stylesheets`, `body` and `javascripts` at the bottom.
 But now, we have a